ethereum/EIPs/EIPS/eip-pbmrc1.md

 It combines the concept of programmable payments - automatic execution of payments once a pre-defined set of conditions are met and programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.

-This standard is critical to ensure that introducing PBM do not lead to fragmentation of various propietary standard.
+This standard is critical to ensure that introducing PBM does not lead to fragmentation of various proprietary standard.
 By making the PBM specification open, it allows for interoperability across different platforms, wallets, payment systems and rails.

 <!-- -------------------------------------------------------------------------------------------------------- -->
 ## Specification